NormanLo4319/ds311-python-assignment/README.md

 # ds311-python-assignment

-This is the submission repository for DS311 Python section.
+This is an example repository for submitting the lab exercises and assignment for DS311 Python section.